 In order to provide employee safety, regulatory compliance, and asset protection you should consider having an exact record of onsite visitors at all times.
 This could be achieved easily with a Visitor Management system that stores all visitor and registered employee data for easy access at any time.
 In case of emergency knowing who is onsite could be crucial.
 Moreover, the system can notify the employees instantly and provide guidance and instructions.

-If you think your current security solution is enough, consider these facts:
+If you think your current information security solution is enough, consider these facts:

-- 40 percent of senior executives and business owners said employee negligence was the root cause of their most recent security incident.
+- 47 percent of senior executives and business leaders said employee negligence was the root cause of their most recent data security incident.